alandmoore/pystump/README.rst

 Who would use this?
 ===================

+Any organization -- workplaces, schools, stores, restaurants, churches, libraries, government buildings, etc --  that has information to communicate to a large group of people can make use of PyStump.
+Display announcements and upcoming events, highlight specials or sales, give encouraging words or instructions -- say what you want to say.

-An example might be an organization that wants to display announcements on digital signage.
-Kiosks could be pointed to a web server running PyStump, and authorized users could update the announcements using their web browser.
+Any number of simple kiosks (computers running a full-screen web browser) can be pointed to a single web server running PyStump, where authorized users can update the announcements using a web browser.

-The authorization backends supported at this point include Active Directory and eDirectory.
-Other authorization backends may be added at some point.
+Users can be authenticated using Microsoft Active Directory, Novell eDirectory, or users/passwords stored in SQLite, so it can be flexible to a wide variety of organizations.

 Installation